 Colorectal cancer is the second most deadly form of cancer, but it doesn’t have to be.
 Screening can prevent the cancer or catch it early when it’s highly treatable.

 Talk to your doctor about the one that’s right for you.
-Make and keep your appointment to be screened.
-Then talk about your experience with people you know and encourage them to get screened too.
+Get screened.
+Then share your experience and encourage people you know to get screened too.